Sweet Winesap

 Season

-November to March (Downing).
-As grown in Western New York, ordinarily comes into season in November and may be held in common storage till April first or in cold storage till May fifteenth (Beach).
-The fruit remains sprightly and crisp till late in the season (Beach).
+Downing, Budd & Hansen, and Hedrick: November to March.
+Elliott (both Pennsylvania and Clark County entries): November, December.
+The Encyclopedia of Practical Horticulture: winter.
+Beach: as grown in Western New York it ordinarily comes into season in November and may be held in common storage till April first or in cold storage till May fifteenth.
+Beach notes the fruit remains sprightly and crisp till late in the season.

 Uses

-An attractive red winter apple, excellent in quality for dessert or for baking or other culinary uses (Beach).
-It sells well in markets where there is any considerable demand for a red winter apple of sweet flavor; it is often shipped to Baltimore, Washington and other southern markets (Beach).
-Some hold that two pickings should be made on account of the tendency of the fruit to drop, but others report that it hangs to the tree well enough so that but one picking is needed if the fruit is gathered before it is too far advanced in maturity (Beach).
+Excellent in quality for dessert or for baking and other culinary uses (Beach; Hedrick concurs the fruit is excellent for dessert or culinary uses).
+The Encyclopedia of Practical Horticulture lists its primary use as market.
+The tough skin and firm flesh enable the fruit to stand marketing and storage (Hedrick).
+Beach reports it sells well in markets where there is any considerable demand for a red winter apple of sweet flavor and is often shipped to Baltimore, Washington, and other southern markets.
+Beach also notes some few growers hold that two pickings should be made on account of the tendency of the fruit to drop, but others report that it hangs to the tree well enough so that but one picking is needed if the fruit is gathered before it is too far advanced in maturity.

 Other